 My Ph.D. research has been supported by a NASA-sponsored fellowship, and as part of that collaboration I have had the unique opportunity to work with some of the amazing researchers at NASA Jet Propulsion Laboratory as a visiting technologist.
 Over the past several years I have enjoyed taking part in fascinating projects including ballistically launched multirotors, ice-climbing snake robots, and robotic manipulators for building habitats on the moon.

 I received my B.S. in Mechanical Engineering from Franklin W. Olin College of Engineering.
-Olin is where I was first introduced to robotics research and also where I created many of the hand-on engineering projects you can find on this website.
-In my free time I enjoy playing board games, reading sci-fi and fantasy, and playing the trombone.
+Olin is where I was first introduced to robotics research and where I created many of the hand-on engineering projects you can find on this website.
+In my free time I enjoy playing board games, reading sci-fi and fantasy novels, and playing the trombone.